g-a-c/g-a-c.github.io/content/what-youre-reading.md

   - [GitHub Actions](https://docs.github.com/en/actions) for CI/CD purposes
 - [OctoDNS](https://github.com/octodns/octodns) for configuring DNS records
 - [Mailcow](https://mailcow.email) for email services on this domain

+Changes are checked for validity using the [`pre-commit`](https://pre-commit.com) framework to make sure commits are of a high quality and follow best practices.
+I'm a big fan of using automated tooling like this across an entire team for consistency and quality with minimal effort.